 Rachel Landers is an oboe and bassoon teacher in Cumming, GA.
 She is originally from Clayton County, GA, where she attended Jonesboro High School.
 Before college, she was selected for All-State band 7th-12th grade, the Governors Honors Program, and All-State piano for four years.
-She also played piano/alto saxophone in the jazz band, was drum major of the marching band, and played oboe with the Southern Crescent Symphony Orchestra.
+She played piano/alto saxophone in the jazz band, was drum major of the marching band, and played oboe with the Southern Crescent Symphony Orchestra.

 On a full oboe and academic scholarship, Rachel earned her BMUS and M.M.Ed. degrees from the University of Georgia, where she studied with Dr. Dwight Manning.
 At UGA she was able to participate in masterclasses with renowned oboists John Mack and Dr. Martin Schuring.
 She played both oboe and English Horn in the wind symphony, the symphony orchestra, and the opera orchestra - some major works she performed include Mahler's Symphony No. 9, Tchaikovsky's Romeo and Juliet, the opera La Boheme, and the well-known English Horn solo in Rodrigo's Concierto de Aranjuez.
 While in college, Rachel became a member of Mensa and was named a GMEA Collegiate Scholar, a Phi Beta Mu Outstanding Music Educator, a GMTA Outstanding Performer (Saint-Saens Sonata for Oboe), and was a First Honor Graduate with "Highest Honors" through the UGA Honors program.

-Rachel has taught private oboe, piano, and bassoon lessons for over ten years - her students are frequently selected for honorbands and all-state.
+Rachel has taught private oboe, piano, and bassoon lessons for over 15 years - her students are frequently selected for honor bands and all-state.
 Rachel has recently performed in Germany and at the 2019 and 2020 GMEA Conferences with Tara Winds and the Atlanta Wind Symphony, and she also plays English horn for Northwinds.
-In response to the need for string programs in Forsyth County, in 2015 she founded the Forsyth Philharmonic Orchestra, a 501(c)(3) nonprofit organization for adult and student musicians.
+In response to the need for string programs in Forsyth County, she founded the Forsyth Philharmonic Orchestra, a 501(c)(3) nonprofit organization for adult and student musicians.
 She directs the group with her husband, Jason while their son, Seth, plays violin in the orchestra.